nin9s/elk-hole/README.md

 6. customize "LOGSTASHHOST:5141" to match your logstash hostname/ip
 7. restart filebeat
 9. copy 99-pihole-log-facility.conf to /etc/dnsmasq.d/
-11. restart pi-hole and ensure filebeat is sending logs to logstash before continuing
+11. this is very important: restart pi-hole and ensure filebeat is sending logs to logstash before proceeding 11.1 You can verify this by:
+11.2 at your filebeat instance: "filebeat test output" - it should say "ok" on every step.
+12. again: the following steps will not work correctly if sending data to logstash here is not successfull!

 ### KIBANA HOST (CAN BE THE SAME AS LOGSTASH AND ELASTICSEARCH)
 12. import suitable "json/elk-hole *.json" for your version into kibana: management - saved objects - import
 13. delete any existing template matching our index name: DELETE /_template/logstash-syslog-dns*
-14. import the template: paste the content of "logstash-syslog-dns-index.template_ELK7.x.json" into kibanas dev tools console
+14. import the template: paste the content of "logstash-syslog-dns-index.template_ELK7.x.json" into kibanas dev tools console 14.1 click the green triangle in the upper right of the pasted content (first line).
+Output should be:
+{
+  "acknowledged" : true
+}
-15. optionally reload kibanas field list
+15. optionally reload kibanas field list via: Management -> Index patterns -> type logstash-syslog-dns*
+15. click the curved arrows on the top left

 You should then be able to see your new dashboard and visualizations.